dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/06-July-2023/sl-revamp-beta.md

 - **Who** &mdash; To experience the new dbt Semantic Layer, you must be on a dbt Cloud [Team and Enterprise](https://www.getdbt.com/pricing/) multi-tenant dbt Cloud plan, [hosted](/docs/cloud/about-cloud/regions-ip-addresses) in North America and on dbt v1.6 and higher.
 Look out for announcements on removing the location requirement soon.

-  - Developer plans or dbt Core users can use MetricFlow to define and test metrics using the dbt-metricflow CLI only.
+  - Developer plans or dbt Core users can use MetricFlow to define and test metrics using the dbt MetricFlow CLI only.

 - **What** &mdash; Public beta provides early access to new features.
-The Semantic Layer is stable and you can use it for production deployments, but there may still be some planned additions and modifications to product behaviors before moving to general availability later this year.
-We may also introduce new functionality that isn't backwards compatible. dbt Labs provides support, and relevant service level objectives (SLOs) apply.
+The dbt Semantic Layer is stable and you can use it for production deployments, but there may still be some planned additions and modifications to product behaviors before moving to general availability later this year.
+We may also introduce new functionality that isn't backwards compatible.
+We provide support, and relevant service level objectives (SLOs) apply.
 We will introduce pricing for the dbt Semantic Layer in October 2023.
 For now, there will be no billing for usage.
-If you have any questions on pricing please reach out to your account rep.
+If you have any questions on pricing please reach out to your account representative.

-- **When** &mdash; Public beta starts on July 31 and will end once the dbt Semantic Layer is available for GA in October 2023.
+- **When** &mdash; Public beta starts on July 31, 2023 and will end once the dbt Semantic Layer is available for GA in October 2023.

 - **Where** &mdash; You can experience the dbt Semantic Layer in dbt Cloud.
 Public beta is enabled at the account level so you don’t need to worry about enabling it per user.